Staff & Specialists

 Heidi Lengel, MMT, MT-BC: Psychotherapist & Certified Birth & Bereavement Doula CD (SBD)

 Heidi Lengel received a dual Master of Music Therapy & Professional Counseling degree from Temple University in 2012, and is also certified as a birth and bereavement doula.
 Heidi offers a warm, accepting space where people can explore difficult topics while remaining emotionally safe.
 She uses a combination of traditional psychotherapy tools combined with therapeutic music experiences (as desired) to help people discover new avenues of wellness and health in a way that is unique and individualized to each person and/or family.
 Heidi recognizes that not every person or family's path is the same, and that challenges associated with fertility issues, miscarriages, emotional distress, "normal" pregnancies & births, or infant loss are complex and important.
 Heidi is passionate about supporting the development of healthy families in order to create peaceful, transformational, & intergenerational change in our world.
 Her areas of research interest include medical music therapy program development and best practice recommendations in perinatal music therapy.
 She has presented research and clinical work at regional, national, and international conferences.
+Heidi was honored as the inaugural recipient of the Benedikte Scheiby "Pioneering Spirit Award".
+This merit-based award recognizes someone from The Mid-Atlantic Region of the American Music Therapy Association who has worked to expand music therapy by crossing traditional theoretical and practice-oriented boundaries to meet the diverse needs of the people we work with.
 As an author and educator, Heidi provides lectures, supervision, & clinical programming solutions to healthcare professionals throughout the United States & Canada.

-Christa Aikins has been working as a birth doula for over five years and is the Program Coordinator for the Maternal Wellness Center.
+Christa Aikins has been working as a birth doula for over 5 years and is the Program Coordinator for the Maternal Wellness Center.
 She serves on the advisory board of the Philly Doula Co-op and is a member of midwife led Birth Choices, in Thessaloniki, Greece.
-She is in the process of completing her yoga training and plans to specialize in postpartum and trauma-sensitive yoga.
 Christa brings her experience of living and working abroad for many years with diverse cultures and is passionate about working with international and immigrant families.
-She has supported single mothers, and families who have used hypnobirthing, mindfulness, and evidence-based birthing practices and has attended various birth related workshops and trainings in Philadelphia, including on pregnancy and loss.
+She has supported single mothers, and families who have used hypnobirthing, mindfulness, and evidence based birthing practices and has attended various birth related workshops and trainings in Philadelphia, including on pregnancy and loss.
+Christa began practicing yoga in 2008 while pregnant with her second child and as a way to maintain health and to deal with issues around chronic back-pain.
+Initially her practice centered around decreasing pain but eventually grew into exploring breath and relaxation for her own birthing experiences but also in her work with clients as a doula.
+In 2019 she completed her 200 hr. teacher training under the guidance of Sophie Simpson and Jake Miller at Blue Banyan Yoga Studio of Mt Airy.
+She is certified in the Vinyasa flow tradition and is adept a creating a safe holding space, where people can feel nurtured and empowered.
+Christa has also completed an 8 hr. training in the principles of Trauma-Sensitive yoga.

 Jessica Sieracki, LMT: Massage Therapist